Morocco Jewish Heritage tour-Morocco kosher tour package:

-One of the most visited sites in Marrakech, one of the beautiful examples of the eastern architecture of 19 century.
+One of the most visited sites in Marrakech, one of the beautiful examples of the eastern architecture of the 19th century.
 Gives its visitor a glance at the residence life of the viziers during the history of Morocco.

 El Badi Palace:

-One of the main palaces for the Saadian dynasty, with beautifully varied architecture. one of the famous sites in Marrakech that is worth discovering.
+One of the main palaces of the Saadian dynasty, with beautifully varied architecture. one of the famous sites in Marrakech that is worth discovering.